gussmith23/2025-latchup-demo/README.md

      DSP48E2                         2
 ```

-## What's Next?
+## In Conclusion

+Lakeroad is a new FPGA technology mapper designed for programmable primitives like DSPs.
+Please use it on your design and submit GitHub issues when it breaks.

+Churchroad is the successor to Lakeroad, and though it is currently only a prototype, it is showing early promise towards mapping larger designs needing many DSPs.

 I plan to continue developing Lakeroad and Churchroad.
 Some future goals:
-- Support for more FPGA backends (currently supports Xilinx 7-series and UltraScale+, Lattice ECP5, and some Intel FPGAs)
+- **Support for more FPGA backends.** Lakeroad currently supports Xilinx 7-series and UltraScale+, Lattice ECP5, and some Intel FPGAs.
+If you have an interesting FPGA backend you'd like to map to, please contact me!
-- Support for ASIC mapping
+- **Support for ASIC/standard cell library mapping.**
+- **Integrating other synthesis tools.** Ideally, Churchroad would combine new tools like Lakeroad with traditional tools like ABC, which are better for e.g. LUT mapping.

+Thank you for trying Lakeroad and Churchroad!